telerik/xaml-docs/controls/radwindow/features/window-icon.md

 ![Rad Window Features Window Icon 01](images/RadWindow_Features_Window_Icon_01.png)

-## IconTemplate Property
+## Setting the IconTemplate Property

-If you want to share a common icon layout structure for the content of multiple windows, define an appropriate `DataTemplate` and set it to the `IconTemplate` property of the RadWindow.
+You can define a custom `DataTemplate` for the `IconTemplate` property that will be displayed as a title bar icon.

 #### __[XAML] Setting the IconTemplate property in XAML__